wagyu298/CoreDataContextManager/README.md

 ### Multi threading

+You have two options to get NSManagedObjectContext for current thread.
+One of that is `coreDataContext.currentContext` property, another one is `[coreDataContextManager createBackgroundContext]`.
+Normally, `coreDataContext.currentContext` better choise than combination of `[coreDataContextManager createBackgroundContext]` and `coreDataContextManager.managedObjectContext` to get NSMangedObjectContext object.

-You can create NSManagedObjectContext for background thread by `[coreDataContextManager createBackgroundContext]` method.
+`[coreDataContextManager createBackgroundContext]` create NSManagedObjectContext for background thread.

 ```
 NSManagedObjectContext *managedObjectContext = [self.coreDataContextManager createBackgroundContext];